caverac/agd-doc/install.rst

 Installing Dependencies on Linux
 --------------------------------

-You will need several libraries which the GSL, h5py, and scipy libraries depend on.
+You will need several libraries which the `GSL`, `h5py`, and `scipy` libraries depend on.
 Install these required packages with:

 .. code-block:: bash